 (1) Whether or not the proposed use is consistent with all the requirements of the zoning district in which it is located, including required parking, loading areas, setbacks and transitional buffers.
-Applicant: No. Staff: Yes, the current development on the subject property complies with all the basic requirements of C-N zoning.
+Applicant: Yes.
+Staff: Yes, the current development on the subject property complies with all the basic requirements of R-P zoning.
 (2) Compatibility of the proposed use with land uses on adjacent properties, including the size, scale and massing of buildings and lots.
-Applicant: No. Staff: Yes, the magnitude of the proposed use is compatible.
+Applicant: Yes.
+Staff: Yes.
+Magnitude of the proposed use is compatible and a little less intensive than surrounding uses.
 (3) Adequacy of the ingress and egress to the subject property, and to all proposed buildings, structures, and uses thereon, including the traffic impact of the proposed use on the capacity and safety of public streets providing access to the subject site.
-Applicant: No / No. Staff: Yes, existing ingress and egress to the property is adequate.
+Applicant: Yes.
+Staff: Yes, existing ingress and egress to the property is adequate.
 (4) Adequacy of other public facilities and services, including stormwater management, schools, parks, sidewalks, and utilities to serve the proposed use.
-Applicant: The proposed use will not impact public facilities and services.
-Staff: Yes.
-All public facilities are adequate to support the proposed use.
-(5) Whether or not the proposed use will create adverse impacts upon any adjacent or nearby properties by reason of noise, smoke, odor, dust, or vibration, or by the character and volume of traffic generated by the proposed use.
-Applicant: No. Staff: No adverse impact.
-(6) Whether or not the proposed use will create adverse impacts upon any adjoining land use by reason of the manner of operation or the hours of operation of the proposed use.
-Applicant: No. Staff: No adverse impact.
+Applicant: There is no impact to public facilities and serices